 Arduini A, Serviddio G, Escobar J, et al. Mitochondrial biogenesis fails in secondary biliary cirrhosis in rats leading to mitochondrial DNA depletion and deletions.
 Am J Physiol Gastrointest Liver Physiol.
 2011;301(1):G119-G127.

 Gomez-Cabrera MC, Domenech E, Romagnoli M, et al. Oral administration of vitamin C decreases muscle mitochondrial biogenesis and hampers training-induced adaptations in endurance performance.
 Am J Clin Nutr.
 2008;87(1):142-149.

 Alessandro Arduini, Ph.D

-Arduini joined the Broad Institute in 2017 after post-doctoral training in the Harvard T.H Chan School of Public Health.
-Under the mentorship of Gokhan Hotamisligil, he elucidated novel roles of the immune sensor PKR in inflammation in the context atherosclerosis, and contributed to the mechanistic understanding of IRE-1 dysfunction in obesity and the critical role of NRF-1 in cholesterol homeostasis.
-He later joined the Mitchell lab where he studied a novel connection between nutrients, endothelial cell metabolism, and angiogenesis.
-Arduini’s interests for metabolic alterations and metabolic reprogramming during cellular phenotypic alterations stem from his graduate work in the area of mitochondrial dysfunction and redox biology in models of obstructive jaundice and pancreatitis under the direction of Juan Sastre at the University of Valencia, Spain.
+Arduini joined the Broad Institute in 2017 after a very productive period at Harvard, in the lab of James Mitchell, where he studied a novel connection between nutrients, endothelial cell metabolism, and angiogenesis, and the lab of Gokhan Hotamisligil, where he elucidated a non-canonical regulation of the immune sensor PKR.
+Arduini’s interests for metabolic alterations and metabolic reprogramming during cellular phenotypic alterations stem from his graduate work in the area of mitochondrial dysfunction and redox biology under the direction of Juan Sastre at the University of Valencia, Spain.

 Contact Alessandro Arduini via email at email@example.com.